shimohq/redis-scan/README.md

 1. You need to make your own catch-error logic
 2. Your node.js version must support async function
+3. Aliyun redis cluster only scan the first cluster

 ## License
 MIT